ShyamaleeT/Glaucoma-Detection-with-Retinal-Fundus-Images-Using-Segmentation-and-Classification/README.md

       Validation set - 583 images

-Link to the RIM-ONE dataset -
+Link to the Segmented image dataset -